ensbot/ensbot-slavo3dev-blockchain/samrtcontract.md

 ### The code for smart contract is written in a high level programming language called Solidity, and it's translated into EVM byte code and then deployed to on Ethereum Virtual Machine

-### Execution of a smart contract is initiated by message enbedded in the transaction
+### Execution of a smart contract is initiated by message embedded in the transaction

 ### Ethereum Virtual Machine (EVM) provides a run anywhere obstruction layer the contract code.